nrc-cnrc/EGSnrc/README.md

 [Contact us](https://nrc.canada.ca/en/research-development/products-services/software-applications/egsnrc-software-tool-model-radiation-transport)
 if you wish to licence EGSnrc under different terms.

+## Copyright

+© 2000–2025 National Research Council of Canada — Conseil national de recherches du Canada

+Unless otherwise noted, EGSnrc is copyright National Research Council of Canada.
+Where external contributors have retained copyright on their contributions, this is clearly indicated at the top of the files in question.

 ## Prerequisites

 EGSnrc can be installed on computers running Linux, macOS or Windows